Is Japanese Really Difficult to Learn? And Why?

 It is important to be aware that the difficulty of language acquisition varies depending on the learner’s native language.
 Just as it is easier for an French speaker to learn English than for a Japanese person, it might be more challenging for an English speaker to learn Japanese than for a Korean speaker, for example.

-Firstly, when it comes to speaking Japanese, it is not particularly difficult.
-Especially if your goal is to be able to engage in everyday conversations, it is relatively easy to achieve.
 On the other hand, if your aim is to achieve an advanced level of Japanese, including reading and writing, significant effort is required.
 Japanese is strongly influenced by cultural contexts, and as you reach an advanced level, understanding these unique nuances becomes crucial, raising the difficulty level.

 In simpler words, if you wonder if Japanese is hard to learn, the answer is “fairly easy for everyday talk, but gets tough as you aim higher.”
 Now, we will explain why.